Another World (Brian May album): Overview

 Recorded at his home studio after the completion of the last Queen album, Made in Heaven, the album was released in the UK on 1 June 1998 and on 15 September of that year in the US.

 The album itself started as a cover album.
 The "Heroes" concept was to record May's favourite tracks from his favourite artists, but the idea soon mutated into a full album.
 Some of the covers found their place on the album, whilst others were released as B-sides, on the Retro Rock Special EP, as Japanese bonus tracks and on the Red Special tour promo CD.

 As part of promotion for the album and tour, May appeared as himself in the final episode of the BBC comedy sketch show Smith and Jones in October 1998.

-Drummer Cozy Powell, with whom Brian May worked on the album, died in a car accident before the album was completed.
-The song "Business" was released as a single as a tribute to Cozy.
+Drummer Cozy Powell, with whom May worked on the album, died in a car accident before the album was finished.
+The song "Business" was released as a single, as a tribute to Cozy.

+Guitarist Jeff Beck played on the track "The Guv'nor."